Understanding MITRE ATT&CK for ICS

 Challenges and Considerations

-While MITRE ATT&CK offers significant benefits, it is important to be aware of the challenges:
+While MITRE ATT&CK offers significant benefits, be aware of the challenges:

 - Complexity: The framework's comprehensive nature can be overwhelming.
 Focus on relevant tactics and techniques specific to your environment.